digikar99/polymorphic-functions/README.md

 - Adhoc Polymorphism is supported in the sense that different polymorphs can have different implementations.
 - Subtype Polymorphism is supported in the sense that once a polymorph is defined, then when a call to it is being compiled, then the type declarations inside the lambda-body of the polymorph are enhanced using the more specific type declarations in the environment.
 Thus, a polymorph that was defined for `vector` when compiled with arguments declared to be `simple-string`, then the body is made aware at *compiler/macroexpansion time* that the arguments are actually `simple-string` rather than just `vector`.
 Code further in the succeeding compiler/macroexpansion phases can then make use of this information.
 - Individual polymorphs may also additionally have compiler macros.
 However, the policy under which these may be invoked is undefined.
 In essence, user code must not rely on compiler macros for *correctness*.
+- See [Advanced Usage](#advanced-usage-aka-parametric-polymorphism) for parametric polymorphism.
+Adhoc and Subtype polymorphisms should suffice in most cases for optimization; parametric polymorphism can aid in further type safety.

 #### Examples